lucagez/bazar/README.md

 #### Register a component: `willRerender`

-To make the presence of multiple components with the same id obvious, Bazar will throw an error when will find some.
+To make the presence of multiple components with the same id obvious, Bazar will throw an error when will find some duplicates.
 When a component rerender will automatically re-register itself in the global store.
 Pass `willRerender: true` when registering to notify Bazar that the current component will re-register itself.